Pensions Expert

-Pensions Expert is a specialist publication in the United Kingdom for the UK workplace pensions industry and is published by the Financial Times.
+Pensions Expert is a specialist publication for the UK pension and investment sector.
+Providing news analysis, case studies and informed comment.
+Owned by DG Publishing Ltd, a specialist UK pension conferencing and publication management company.
 It was established in January 1997.

 History

 Pensions Expert was originally launched by FT Magazines as Pensions Week in January 1997.
 Its launch editor was Andrew Michael, former editor of headlinemoney.
 It was the first news-led title to cover the UK pensions industry.

 In 2008 it became part of the Financial Publishing division of the Financial Times, which includes other financial publications such as The Banker, Investors Chronicle, Money Management and fDi Magazine.

 The FT re-launched Pensions Week as Pensions Expert in January 2014 to reflect its web-first editorial approach.

-Print Circulation

-The magazine is published weekly and had a total average net circulation per issue of 7,993 from 1 July 2013 to 30 June 2014, according to the Audited Bureau of Circulations (ABC).
-Ninety-nine per cent of its circulation is in the UK.
+In April 2023 the Pensions Expert title was acquired by DG Publishing.

 Content

 Pensions Expert publishes articles on defined benefit and defined contribution pension schemes, investments, derisking, auto-enrolment and legal and regulatory developments.
 It tailors its coverage for trustee boards and scheme management teams and focuses on news about what individual pension schemes are doing to provide retirement income for their members.
 Its tagline is "Informing scheme decisions."